Universal stability of coherently diffusive 1D systems with respect to decoherence: Discussion

-\paragraph*{Conclusions and Discussion.} By studying quantum transport in three paradigmatic models, all characterized by the presence of a quantum diffusive-like regime, we found a puzzling stability of transport of 1D systems towards decoherence which also shows up in the Purity decay.
-This stability originates in the diffusive nature of the coherent quantum dynamics and it holds as long as the decoherence time is larger than the mean elastic scattering time.
-Moreover, in the quantum diffusion regime, we analytically derived a universal law in which the diffusion coefficient depends on a single parameter, that is the ratio between the decoherence time and the mean elastic scattering time.
-We stress that this stability is very atypical for other transport regimes (i.e. ballistic and localized), where the diffusion coefficient is highly sensitive to decoherence.
+By studying quantum transport in three paradigmatic 1D models, all of them able to support a quantum diffusive-like regime, we found a striking stability of transport towards local decoherent processes which also shows up in the purity/Loschmidt echo decay.
+This stability originates in the diffusive nature of the coherent quantum dynamics and it manifests itself in the fact that the diffusion coefficient is largely independent of the decoherence strength (i.e. approximately equal to the diffusion coefficient in absence of decoherence) as long as the decoherence time is longer than the mean elastic scattering time.
+Moreover, in the coherent diffusive regime, we analytically derived a universal law in which the diffusion coefficient depends on a single parameter: the ratio between these characteristic times.
+We stress that this stability does not show up when a sample is in a ballistic or in a localized regime, where the diffusion coefficient is highly sensitive to decoherence.

-Even if the HHAA and Fibonacci chains could be built through precise engineering~\cite{Mer85,kuhl2000experimental}, their quantum diffusion regime is restricted to a narrow parametric range.
-Nevertheless, as occurs in the PBRM model, in many other quasi-1D systems the mean-free-path may become much larger than the localization length~\cite{CuPa00,4beenakker1997random} and thus, the diffusion-like regime would occur in a wider range of parameters.
-Thus, quantum coherent diffusion can be exploited to achieve an optimal compromise between efficient and stable transport in many realistic systems affected by environmental noise.
+We expect that our results will be valid in many realistic situations, even beyond 1D systems.
+In many quasi-1D systems, as occurs in the PBRM model, the elastic mean-free-path may become much larger than the localization length~\cite{4beenakker1997random} and thus, the diffusion-like regime would occur in a wide range of parameters.
+Therefore, even when coherent diffusion only occurs within a limited length scale, it could be enough to ensure an efficient and stable transport under environmental noise.